apptension/saas-boilerplate/services/docs/docs/guides/aws-manual-deploy.md

 You can build & deploy all services (Webapp, Backend, Workers etc) at once or just a single service.
-If you want all services run commands below in project's main directory, while for single service You need to go to that specific service directory.
+If you want all services run commands below in project's main directory, while for single service you need to go to that specific service directory.

 Build application's code: